hcts-hra/heidenc/content/bibliography.md

 Zhongyang yanjiuyuan, jinshisuo, Nangang, on which Heidelberg scan is based, ch.
 14 is missing.

 Availability: SCAN in Heidelberg database.
+Uni of Chicago also holds.

 ---